-My name is Nadeem Mirza and I am the Head of Resourcing at Sir Robert McAlpine Ltd. Sir Robert McAlpine is a family-owned tier one building and civil engineering company which was established in 1869.
+My name is Nadeem Mirza and I am the Head of Resourcing at Sir Robert McAlpine Ltd. Sir Robert McAlpine is a family-owned tier-one building and civil engineering company that was established in 1869.
 We have worked on some of Britain’s most iconic buildings and projects, including the Olympic Stadium, Big Ben, O2 Arena, and the Emirates Stadium.
 We focus on engineering excellence and building Britain’s future heritage.

-I have been with the company one and a half years now and what strikes you straight away is that we are a family-run organisation.
+I have been with the company for one and a half years now and what strikes you straight away is that we are a family-run organization.
 From the top-down, everyone plays a vital role in taking this company forward.
-Sir Robert McAlpine operates like a FTSE company but within a family environment and this is the key to our joint success.
+Sir Robert McAlpine operates like an FTSE company but within a family environment and this is the key to our joint success.

 What is your D&I mission for 2020 and beyond?

 At the heart of Sir Robert McAlpine is our family roots and this resonates across our inclusive workforce.
 Our vision is to create a business where everyone can thrive; where people are respected and treated fairly.
 Everyone can make a positive change regardless of their sex, race, or religion.
 Ultimately our mission doesn’t change, to be a fully inclusive construction company with an open-door policy to all.

 Sir Robert McAlpine’s board is equally split by gender.
 Female board members also champion and run our females in construction, mentoring program.
 A program designed to empower and support all females across the business, to break down the gender divide in construction.
 To continue our work towards a more diverse workforce Sir Robert McAlpine not only cherry-picks top universities.
 We work closely with all universities across the country to make sure we are able to attract and discover a wider pool of talent.